Seizure of contraband and unauthorized items at Drummond Institution

-DRUMMONDVILLE, QC, Feb.
-25, 2022 /CNW Telbec/ - Between February 14 and 21, 2022, as a result of the vigilance of staff members, several packages containing contraband and unauthorized items were seized at Drummond Institution, a federal medium security institution.
+DRUMMONDVILLE, QC, March 8, 2022 /CNW Telbec/ - On March 3, 2022, as a result of the vigilance of staff members, a package containing contraband and unauthorized items was seized at Drummond Institution, a federal medium-security institution.

 The Correctional Service of Canada (CSC) uses a number of tools to prevent drugs from entering its institutions.
 These tools include ion scanners and drug-detector dogs to search buildings, personal property, inmates, and visitors.